 25. You get to spend all the time in the world with your baby

 Some days may be harder than others, but every day will blow your mind.
-Astonishing you with what they have learnt and you will think to yourself, how did I create such an amazing human!
-The smiles, the cuddles, those unbeatable giggles, their innocent, matter of fact minds, the conversations, sharing in their excitement for life and discovery of the world is one of the most amazing things in life.
-Treasure every second!
+And you will think to yourself, how did I create such an amazing human!
+The smiles, the cuddles, those unbeatable giggles, their innocent, matter of fact minds, the conversations, their excitement for life and discovery of the world is one of the most amazing things in life.

 Laughing at the hilarity that is your child, the craziness of the situation, the unfathomable predicament you find yourself in.